Welcome

 Hi!
 I’m Charles Crabtree.
-I'm an assistant professor in the Department of Government at Dartmouth College, director of the Fundamental Needs Lab, co-founder and past co-director of the Baltic LEAP foreign study program, and current co-director of the Department of Government’s Honors Program.
+I'm an assistant professor in the Department of Government at Dartmouth College, director of the Fundamental Needs Lab, current co-director of the Department of Government’s Honors Program, and co-founder and past co-director of the Baltic LEAP foreign study program.
+Prior to this, I was a visiting assistant professor at the Asia-Pacific Research Center at Stanford University.
+I completed my Ph.D. in Political Science at the University of Michigan.

 I study discrimination

-I’m a scholar of discrimination, researching it in new populations, sometimes for understudied identity groups, across new contexts, and with the goal of testing new theoretical mechanisms and ways of reducing it.
+I’m interested in how people perceive and make sense of the world around them.
+In many cases, they do structure their worlds by how they view and treat other people.
+I study one aspect of this - discrimination.
+I research why people treat others who are different from them more poorly.
+I do this in new populations, sometimes for understudied identity groups, across various contexts, and to identify and test new theoretical mechanisms and ways to reduce this behavior.
 I also develop better methodological approaches for measuring discrimination.
 My interest in discrimination stems in part from my own lived experiences, having been raised in a poor, blended, biethnic family, where multigenerational trauma was ongoing.
 I saw members of my family experience adverse treatment because of their class and ethnic identities.
 Earlier work on censorship and human rights also contributes to my interest.
-Researching censorship taught me more about which attitudes and actions (such as discrimination) people conceal and why; researching human rights taught me more about unequal rights provision across identity groups.
+Researching censorship taught me more about the attitudes and actions (such as discrimination) that people conceal and why; researching human rights taught me more about the unequal provision of rights across different identity groups.

 Most of my work uses field or survey experiments and has focused primarily on the United States.
 To put my work there in a broader perspective and better understand the global variation we see in how people treat each other, I also do research in many other places, particularly Eastern Europe and Japan; I’ve spent years living in those contexts and have done extensive fieldwork there.